dreibh/hipercontracer/README.md

 Hints:

 * Use _English (US)_ language, to avoid strange number conversions.
-* Choose column separator (" ", ",", etc.), if not detected automatically.
+* Specify the used column separator (" ", ",", etc.), if not detected automatically.

 ## Further Details